ray-project/ray/doc/source/ray-air/key-concepts.rst

 Trainers
 --------

 Trainers are wrapper classes around third-party training frameworks like XGBoost and Pytorch.
-They are built to help integrate with core Ray actors (for distribution), Tune, and Datasets.
+They are built to help integrate with core Ray actors (for distribution), Ray Tune, and Ray Datasets.

 See the documentation on :ref:`Trainers <air-trainer-ref>`.